 Partnering with WeWork for an ideal cup of joe

-In working with WeWork, both Change Please and The Estate Dairy have found more than new business—they’ve found a company, and customers, that help further their own missions.
+In working with WeWork, Change Please, The Estate Dairy, and I Love Coffee have found more than new business—they’ve found a company, and customers, that help further their own missions.

 The Estate Dairy was able to grow its commitment to sustainability by partnering with WeWork to explore the option of switching to glass milk bottles instead of plastic.
 In just four weeks, The Estate Dairy presence at WeWork went from a single-building pilot to a 10-building rollout—and the switch from plastic bottles to glass saved 625,000 single-use plastic bottles.